 Think about whether you want your child at a local school near to your home/base, a state boarding school or an independent boarding school in the UK.
 This is such a personal decision and one only parents can decide.
 There are certainly advantages for all the options but think carefully about your current and future circumstances and be honest and open with your family about your concerns, hopes, wishes and what can be managed.
 Much will rest on whether you qualify for the Continuity of Education Allowance (CEA) which is an award that contributes quite significantly to boarding school fees.

-There are a significant number of schools which offer attractive discounts for parents who qualify for the CEA.
+There are a significant number of schools that offer attractive discounts for parents who qualify for the CEA.
 Contact us to find out.

 Step 2 – Do we qualify for the CEA?